Patagonia: Taste the Earth

 Dimensions: 160mm x 80mm, 12mm height

 The design of the chocolate bar was a blend of artistic creativity and technical precision.
 Initial sketches focused on integrating elements reminiscent of mountainous landscapes and natural motifs.
 These sketches were then translated into detailed 3D models using Fusion 360, allowing for precise control over the shape and texture of the bar.
-The final design featured a unique, lofted terrain with minimalist illustrations symbolizing sun, tree, and rain—core elements of the natural environment Patagonia advocates to protect.
+The final design featured a unique, lofted terrain with minimalist illustrations symbolizing the sun, tree, and rain.
+These are core elements of the natural environment that Patagonia advocates to protect.

 Side cross-section of the chocolate bar, with its layered shape and detailed top design visible.